Mortal Kombat (2011 video game): Development

 Boon said that there was a focus on including characters from the first three Mortal Kombat games and that "if you have a favorite character from those games, you're probably going to see him or her in the game."
 The game's developers stated that the characters had been designed with the intent to make each character unique – each having his or her own individual stance, victory pose and Fatality with no shared animations.
 Lead designer John Edwards said that characters are differentiated by features such as power and speed.
 Producer Shaun Himmerick said that the internal and external character design required "two months or ten weeks".
 Boon said that an exclusive character was planned for the Xbox 360 version, but "unfortunately, the circumstances didn't allow us to make a 360 exclusive."
 Boon also said they were in talks to include Sweet Tooth from Sony's Twisted Metal franchise.

 On April 5, 2011, Warner Bros.
 Interactive Entertainment and NetherRealm Studios announced Mortal Kombat was finished and ready for mass production, with pre-orders having gone "gold".
 Asked what would be the correct way to call it, for example "MK9" or "MK2011", Boon answered he would say "The Mortal Kombat game they rebooted in 2011."

-Improving upon the introduction of a film-inspired "Story mode" in Mortal Kombat vs. DC Universe, Netherealm Studios greatly increased the number and sophisitcation of staff working on Mortal Kombat's story mode.
+Improving upon the introduction of a film-inspired "Story mode" in Mortal Kombat vs. DC Universe, NetherRealm Studios greatly increased the number and sophisitcation of staff working on Mortal Kombat's story mode.
 Ed Boon motivated the development team to tell the " [...] stories that we've been telling through text, endings in the arcade, and other not as sophisticated forms of media [...]" through a cinematic lens similarly to how they crafted the "Story Mode" of Mortal Kombat vs. DC Universe.
 According to Marty Stoltz, from the beginning of development, storyboard artists and animators were involved with every aspect of the game at some level: